chrishaining/CodeClanCinema/checklist.md

 This completes the Basic Extensions. :star: REALLY WELL DONE! :star:

 #Advanced Extensions (USING BRANCH_TWO)
-*Create a screenings table that lets us know what time films are showing
+*Create a screenings table that lets us know what time films are showing DONE *

 *Write a method that finds out what is the most popular time (most tickets sold) for a given film